-- Work to include nature and/or allotment space on new social housing developments - Review existing grounds maintenance and develop to align with methods for increasing biodiversity and carbon sequestration on Council Housing land - Explore opportunities for biodiversity and carbon sequestration opportunities on council Housing buildings e.g. youth centres, green roofs and garages etc

-- Continue the wildflower meadow (non-cut) project on council owned and managed areas - Provide Biodiversity Improvement opportunities via Team Away days as requested by Services - Implement a programme of initiatives and engagement with schools across the County to share learning and resources on this agenda and encourage positive behaviour change - Continue to work with schools to identify land to plant trees and introduce wildflowers for biodiversity improvement and carbon sequestration - Work to create a page to signpost residents and businesses to agenda related information and grant opportunities (including commuted sums) in relation to the climate and ecological change agenda
+- Work to include nature and/or allotment space on new social housing developments - Review existing grounds maintenance and develop to align with methods for increasing biodiversity and carbon sequestration on Council Housing land - Explore opportunities for biodiversity and carbon sequestration opportunities on council Housing buildings e.g. youth centres, green roofs and garages etc - Continue the wildflower meadow (non-cut) project on council owned and managed areas - Create a new 70-acre nature reserve in St Asaph, restoring habitats and supporting rare and important wildlife. - Reintroduce species which have previously been lost, as habitat restoration works allow. - Provide Biodiversity Improvement opportunities via Team Away days as requested by Services - Implement a programme of initiatives and engagement with schools across the County to share learning and resources on this agenda and encourage positive behaviour change - Continue to work with schools to identify land to plant trees and introduce wildflowers for biodiversity improvement and carbon sequestration - Work to create a page to signpost residents and businesses to agenda related information and grant opportunities (including commuted sums) in relation to the climate and ecological change agenda